 Contracts and agreements must comply with your target industry’s regulations.
 Underestimating the power of regulatory language can result in serious financial penalties.
 A professional translation company will make sure to assign the translation of such documents to an experienced in-country translator who specializes in the regulatory landscape of your industry and can advise your team and modify translations accordingly.

-Computer-assisted translation (CAT) tools allow to speed up the process of updating the documents considerably.
+Computer-assisted translation (CAT) tools considerably speed up the process of updating documents.
 Translation Memories (TM) standardize terminology translations, shaving hours off of the process by using a database of stored segments that have been translated in the past.
 This way, text units can be applied and reapplied across the lifespan of your documents.

 Comments are closed.